 The Power of Friends and Food

 Once we arrived at the very nice woman’s home in central Oklahoma, mom started to prepare for the arriving party.
-She prepared horderves, the entrée, and dessert.
-The horderves were dressed on some of our charcuterie boards.
-I have always looked up to my mother’s ability to not only make the best home cooked meals, but, above all, how she can arrange simple foods on a serving board to look as if a world class chef had plated the food.
+She prepared hors d’oeuvres, the entrée, and dessert.
+The hors d’oeuvres were dressed on some of our charcuterie boards.
+I have always looked up to my mother’s ability to not only make the best home-cooked meals but, above all, how she can arrange simple foods on a serving board to look as if a world-class chef had plated the food.
 As the women arrived and began to eat, talk, and laugh with one another, I realized how warm food and good friends can make anyone smile.
-In this blog we want to share with you three of the heart warming and delicious recipes used that night.
+In this blog, we want to share with you three of the heartwarming and delicious recipes used that night.
 Furthermore, I hope that you enjoy them and thank you for reading.

 Saute fresh spinach, red onion and garlic together in olive oil.
 Melt the two sticks of butter in the microwave.
 Once the spinach has reduced down place in tea towel and ring out excess liquid.
 In a medium bowl mix feta, ricotta, and eggs together.
 Add the spinach mixture, and mix until all ingredients are incorporated.
 Get thawed filo sleeve and unroll the filo dough.
 Place the dough between two tea towels to keep it from drying out.
 Working quickly, butter the bottom of a 9×13 baking dish, place two sheets of feta down, butter the top, place two sheets down, and repeat until you have 8 sheets as a base.
 Then spoon over the filo the spinach mixture.
 Continue adding 2 sheets of filo and buttering the top of the second sheet until you run out.
 Cut up into desired portion sizes with a sharp knife.
 Bake at 350 for 40 min until top is golden brown.

 - 1 pkg of almonds